moogoos/openresty/README.md

 # openresty

 This is a container that supports lua and more specifically luajson and luacrypto under ubuntu focal 20.04.
 This so it can be used as a reverse proxy authentication for github webhooks, and in my case, manage portainer webhooks instead of polling.
+Aren't you tired of copying and pasting stack configs or editing in the web editor?

 This adds an ENV GITHUB_SECRET which can be passed to a lua access_by_lua_file for validating the secret before proxy_pass initiative.